What is a mortgagee?

 Let’s say the home is destroyed by a fire right after you bought it.
 In this scenario, the insurance company would give your lender $400,000 to cover your remaining mortgage debt and pay you $100,000 to replace the home equity you lost.

-How to obtain a mortgagee clause
+How to get a mortgagee clause

 Pro Tip